 Creating frameworks and brainstorming answers in a structured way

 Different consulting firms may have different styles and approaches to case interviews.
 Do your research on the specific firm you are interviewing with and familiarize yourself with their case interview style.
 For example, McKinsey may focus more on business strategy cases, while Bain may focus more on market sizing or profitability cases.
 Prepare for these specific types of cases by practicing with similar case examples.
-On top of that, McKinsey runs cases in an interviewer-led format whereas all other firms focus on candidate-led cases.

 Prepare for an online case interview with our dedicated preparation packages.

 In addition to case questions, many consulting firms will also ask behavioral questions to assess your fit for the job.
 Be prepared to discuss your background, motivation, experience, and relevant skills in the consulting fit interview.
-Use the SCORE framework to structure your answers and provide specific examples.

 Even though the interview is conducted online, it is important to treat it as a professional job interview.
 Dress professionally, and appear well-groomed.
 Make sure your background is clean, simple, and uncluttered.
 Minimize any potential distractions such as noise or interruptions.
-If there is construction work going on during the day of the interview or similar predictable noise sources, invest in noise-canceling headphones or ask a friend to do the interview at their place.
+If there is construction work going on during the day of the interview or similar predictable noise sources, invest in noise-canceling headphones or ask a friend to interview at their place.

 Test your internet connection and equipment ahead of time to ensure a smooth interview experience.
 Test your audio and webcam to ensure that they are working properly.
 Check the volume, clarity, and lighting to make sure that you will be seen and heard clearly during the interview.
 Test this not just by yourself but with a case practice partner.
+You don’t want to think about overcoming technical challenges in remote case interviews on top of the stress of the actual interview.

-Ensure an ample supply of paper and pens
+Ensure an Ample Supply of Paper and Pens

 To avoid any awkward pauses or interruptions during the interview, prepare all the materials you need in advance.
 This includes notepads, pens, or other resources you might need to look at during the interview.
 It can come in handy to have a couple of checklists or a set of formulas in front of you for the different parts of the case.
 Have the latter stuck to the wall behind the monitor or in front of you so that you won’t have to look for them during the interview or give the impression that you are reading something.

-Body language is just as important in a virtual interview as it is in an in-person interview.
+When it comes to tips for presenting case solutions effectively on Zoom, body language is just as important in a virtual interview as it is in an in-person interview.
 You need to demonstrate presence in the call.
 Use your hands when explaining your answers and smile to show engagement and confidence.
 Avoid looking terrified or frowning upon hearing a challenging case question.
 I spot this behavior in almost every second case interview at different parts of the case.
 Even if you are struggling, appear at ease!

 We have specialized in placing people from all walks of life with different backgrounds into top consulting firms both as generalist hires as well as specialized hires and experts.
 As former McKinsey consultants and interview experts, we focus on teaching the best habits and strategies to ace every application end-to-end from resumes to interviews.